hanhanhan-kim/vidtools/README.md

 - `minDist` (integer): Minimum distance between the centres of the detected circles, in pixels.
 If the parameter is too small, multiple neighbour circles may be falsely detected, in addition to the true one.
 See OpenCV docs for details.
 - `minRadius` (integer): Minimum circle radius, in pixels.
 See OpenCV docs for details.
 - `maxRadius` (integer): Maximum circle radius, in pixels.
 See OpenCV docs for details.
-- `frames` (iterable of ints): Specifies the frames in which to look for circles.
+- `frames` (iterable of integers): Specifies the frames in which to look for circles.
 Accepts an iterable of integers, such as a list of integers, where the integers specify the indexes of the frames in the undistorted `.mp4` video.
 If the length of the iterable is 0, the command will randomly draw 5 frames from the video.
 The default value of `frames` is `[]` (a list of length 0).
 - `do_ask` (boolean): If true, will ask the user at every step to verify that the extracted frames are suitable images in which to search for circles.

 This command returns a `.pkl` file that ends in `_circle.pkl`, for each `.mp4` video.
 The `.pkl` file contains the Cartesian pixel coordinates of the mean circle's center and the pixel radius of the mean circle.